 - The fact that for almost eighteen years we have been alive and functioning, for eighteen years we have “known” ourselves better than anyone else; every secret, every thought, every wish.
 Thus, when it dawns on us that we actually have no idea what we are, we transport ourselves into a panic mode.

 - The fact that not knowing yourself makes you guess every decision a thousand times more, because you are stuck in that constant loop of “Is this really what I want?”, which becomes stressful because you are unable to even perform a de-stressing activity because even that requires stressing over whether you want it or not.
+Here you will get a best chiropractor in singapore for your healthy life.

 - The fact that we are not sure where we stand.
 In this stage we are neither adults nor children.
 People don’t know how to treat us and neither do we know how to treat ourselves.